arbitrarybytes/arbitrary-extensions/README.md

-# arbitrary-extensions
+# Arbitrary Extensions

-A .NET library of extension methods.
+A .NET Standard 2.0 library consisting of a ton of very useful C# extension methods.